 USRNs – simple but powerful

 The Unique Street Reference Number (USRN) is an 8 digit unique identifier for every street across Great Britain.
-The USRNs for England and Wales exists within the National Street Gazetteer (NSG).
-The NSG is the authoritative source of information about streets in England and Wales and is a compilation of data from 173 highway authorities' Local Street Gazetteers.
+There are over 1.4 million USRNs in England and Wales.
+And they can be found within the National Street Gazetteer (NSG) and OS MasterMap Highways Network.
+The NSG is the authoritative source of information about streets in England and Wales and is a compilation of data from 174 highway authorities' Local Street Gazetteers.
+This data is collected on a daily basis, validated and assured by GeoPlace.

 Who allocates USRNs